increase in new client enquiries

 The research and interviews gave me clear insights into how this could be achieved and how we could counter any objections prospective clients might have.

 I watched Danny implement a plan to produce the most comprehensive, most effective and attractive online presence in our field and then witnessed that plan come together step by step, every day.

-The copywriters would take the insights we gleaned from the research and assemble them into words that reflected our understanding of who our visitors are and what they needed to hear.
+The copywriters would take the insights we gleaned from the research and assemble them into words that reflected our understanding of who our visitors were and what they needed to hear.

 Rachael and Joel got to work on three key pages of the new site; Home page, About Us and Contact page.

-These are the most-frequented pages on the site and likely to have the biggest impact on visitor behaviour.
-They also set the tone and style which influenced all of the remaining content on the site.
+These are the most-frequented pages on the site and are likely to have the biggest impact on visitor behaviour.
+They also set the tone and style, which influenced all of the remaining content on the site.